 Beanbag Boot Toss

 To play this game, set up a few cowboy boots on a table.
 Draw a line a few feet away from the table.
 Have players stand behind the line and toss beanbags at the boots.
-Award prizes to players who are able to knock over a boot.
+Award prizes to players who can knock over a boot.

 06 of 13

 If you have a seesaw, attach a saddle to each end.
 Place a child on each saddle and have two adults guide the seesaw up and down.